git-town/git-town/website/src/branch-types.md

 ## Main branch

 The main branch is a _perennial branch_ from which feature branches get cut by default.
+The main branch contains the latest development version of your codebase.

 ## Perennial branches

 Perennial branches are long-lived branches.
 They have no parent and are never shipped.
-Typical perennial branches are `main`, `master`, `development`, `production`, `staging`, etc. Perennial branches often correspond with a cloud environment with the same name.
+Typical perennial branches are `main`, `master`, `development`, `production`, `staging`, etc. Perennial branches often correspond with a cloud environment of the same name.

 ## Contribution branches